TOURNAMENT RULES & PROCEDURES

 assign 3 points to the loser if, in that judge’s opinion, the winner completely

-distinguishes these point categories, as the number of marks on individual
+the tally that distinguishes these point categories, as the number of

-tallies may vary among judges.
-However, judges must base their
+vary among judges.
+However, judges must base their decision

 a) At the end of each round, the